 Diseases & Conditions

-Hyperhidrosis is a disorder of the glands in the sympathetic nervous system which control your body's involuntary movements and processes.
-It causes excessive sweating, typically in your hands (palmar hyperhidrosis), armpits (axillary hyperhidrosis) or feet (plantar hyperhidrosis).
-Sweating may occur at unpredictable times, including when the temperature is cool or when you are at rest.
+Hyperhidrosis is a disorder of the glands in the sympathetic nervous system which control the body's involuntary movements and processes.

-Hyperhidrosis is often diagnosed through a simple discussion with your doctor, who will ask you when, how much and where you typically sweat, and if you've noticed any specific triggers.
-If you perspire more than needed to help your body stay cool and to such a degree that sweating interferes with your quality of life, you may have hyperhidrosis.
+Hyperhidrosis is often diagnosed through a simple discussion with a doctor, who will ask the patient when, how much and where they typically sweat, and if the patient has noticed any specific triggers.
+If a patient perspires more than needed to help their body stay cool and to such a degree that sweating interferes with their quality of life, they may have hyperhidrosis.

-There are a number of ways to treat hyperhidrosis, depending on the type and severity of your individual situation.
+There are a number of ways to treat hyperhidrosis, depending on the type and severity of the individual's situation.
 Non-surgical methods are used first.

 - Antiperspirants.
-Antiperspirants plug sweat ducts.
-Products containing 10 to 15 percent aluminum chloride hexahydrate are generally recommended.
+Antiperspirants plug sweat ducts..
 They may cause skin or clothing irritation, if they aren't used carefully.
 Deodorants, although helpful in controlling body odor, are different from antiperspirants because they don't reduce sweating.

 - Medication.
-Sedatives may be used if you have stress-induced hyperhidrosis.
+Sedatives may be used if the patient has stress-induced hyperhidrosis.
 Anticholinergic drugs, which help prevent sweat gland stimulation, are common for other kinds of hyperhidrosis.

 - Botox.
-Botulinum toxin was approved by the Food and Drug Administration in 2004 as a treatment for underarm hyperhidrosis.
+Botulinum toxin is approved by the Food and Drug Administration as a treatment for underarm hyperhidrosis.
 A series of Botox injections in the affected area(s) can block sweat-stimulating nerves.

 - Surgery.
 Traditional surgery and minimally invasive surgery are options for patients for whom other treatments have been unsuccessful.

-- If you have severe hyperhidrosis of the armpit, you may undergo surgery to remove the associated nerves.
+- For severe hyperhidrosis of the armpit, the patient may undergo surgery to remove the associated nerves.